People Spill Their Thirst-Quenching Revenge Stories

 The client was more than happy to provide proof that she had gone through his website to contact him and cut her off.
 I slid that evidence to Textbroker, and they banned her from writing there too.

-Anyway… all this happened because I DARED to prioritize my family and my own life over hers.
 And today, at 3:00 am, she has the brass balls to private message me on social media to thank me for getting her fired from Textbroker, hacking her email (lol), and ruining her life.
+She ‘hopes that (I) have grown as a person.’

-I didn’t HAVE social media when I knew her.
 I didn’t have the same last name.
 Since 2011, I’ve gotten married, earned a bachelor’s AND a master’s degree, moved across the entire country, and had the time of my life along the way.
 I write professionally, not as a ghost, with my own name attached to my work.

 Suffice to say I haven’t thought about McBratterson in the last 10 years.

-But she hasn’t grown as a person past stalking me on the Internet and demanding my attention, so I guess there’s that.
-Taking up space RENT FREE in her mind for a whole damn decade.
 I think that means I win on all counts.
 If you’re reading this, McBratterson, I’ve thoroughly enjoyed this little waltz down memory lane and posting it here for everyone else’s amusement.
 But you can screw off.”

 15 points - Liked by leonard216, MsAlston16, jotw and 13 more